·8 min read

 Subclass 491: Skilled Work Regional (Provisional) Visa

 The 491 is a provisional visa that requires you to live, work, and study in regional Australia for 3 years.
-After meeting the requirements, you can apply for the permanent subclass 191 visa.
+Once you've met the requirements, you can apply for the permanent subclass 191 visa.

 Key Features